South Caulfield Football Club: New club and merger

 In 1957, Camden and South Caulfield CYMS merged to form the new South Caulfield Football Club, playing at Princes Park.
 Their time was not successful in the FDFL, spending most of its time near the bottom of the ladder.

 On 29 March 1962, the Brighton Football Club, which had been struggling in the VFA, suddenly announced it had amalgamated with South Caulfield to form a club known as Brighton-Caulfield, following two weeks of negotiations between the clubs and facilitated by the VFA administration, which keen not to lose its eighteenth team.

-South Caulfield had a home ground at Princes Park on Hawthorn Road which, while primitive, was fenced and met Association standards, and it had enough players to field teams in four grades – both of which Brighton lacked.
+South Caulfield had a home ground at Princes Park on Hawthorn Road which, while primitive, was fenced and met VFA standards, and it had enough players to field teams in four grades – both of which Brighton lacked.
 The negotiations were carried out secretly, and the FDFL was entirely surprised when the amalgamation was announced.

 Brighton-Caulfield competed for three seasons before eventually moving to the suburb of Caulfield and becoming the Caulfield Football Club in the mid-1960s.
 Caulfield remained in the VFA until the end of the 1987 season.